mapbender/mapbender-documentation/en/functions/basic/feature_info.rst

 FeatureInfo Highlighting
 ------------------------

-Since 3.2.3 individuall geometries of a WMS can be highlighted with FeatureInfo.
-This is particularly helpful for the work with comprehensive WMS, because it allows for a more easy identification of geometries.
+Individual geometries of a WMS can be highlighted with FeatureInfo.
+This is particularly helpful for the work with comprehensive WMS, because it allows an easier identification of geometries.

-A FeatureInfo request with activated highlighting could look like as follows:
+A FeatureInfo request with activated highlighting could look like this:

 .. image:: ../../../figures/feature_info_highlighting.png
      :scale: 80

-The previous figure several geometries were selected in the map (PLZ (postcode): 53111, 53113 und 53115).
+The figure above highlights several geometries in the map (Postcodes ('PLZ'): 53111, 53113 und 53115).
 The FeatureInfo dialog only displays information belonging to these geometries.
 The area 53115 is highlighted red due to hovering.

 FeatureInfo Highlighting is activated within the Feature Info element.
 Here, users get the option to choose a default and hover color.

 .. image:: ../../../figures/feature_info_configuration_highlighting.png
      :scale: 80

 Furthermore, the HTML output of the FeatureInfo request has to be adjusted.
 In order to do so, the geometry query has to be hidded as a WKT in an HTML div (will not be displayed).
-In addition, the EPSG code must be transferred and there must be a unique ID in the HTML div.
+In addition, the EPSG code must be transferred and there must be a unique ID in the HTML div (see configuration below).
 Mapbender evaluates this information and displays the geometries on the map.
-When you mouse over the hits in the info window, the associated geometry is highlighted accordingly.
+When you mouse over the entries in the info window, the associated geometry is highlighted accordingly.
 The adaptation looks different depending on which WMS server software you are using.
 Adjustments can easily be made for MapServer, QGIS Server, GeoServer.

 The necessary adjustment is shown here using the example of MapServer.
 In the DATA specification, the geometry is put out as a WKT.
 In addition, the FeatureInfo template is adapted.
 If a WMS is now queried via GetFeatureInfo, the corresponding areas are highlighted on the map.